kenzo0107/terraform-provider-sendgrid/docs/index.md

 ### Optional

-- `api_key` (String, Sensitive) Username for Sendgrid API.
+- `api_key` (String, Sensitive) API Key for Sendgrid API.
 May also be provided via SENDGRID_API_KEY environment variable.
 - `subuser` (String) Subuser for Sendgrid API.
 May also be provided via SENDGRID_SUBUSER environment variable.